Mervue United A.F.C.

 Mervue United A.F.C. is an Irish association football club based in Mervue, Galway.
 Their senior men's team currently plays in the Galway & District League.
+As of August 2026, the club is playing in the FAI National League.
 The club has previously fielded teams in the Connacht Senior League, the League of Ireland U21 Division, the A Championship and the League of Ireland First Division.

 History

 Early years

 Mervue United was formed in 1960 by a group of residents in the McDonagh Avenue area of Mervue, Galway.
 In 1964–65 the club won its first trophy, the Murphy Cup, a competition for under–13 boys teams.
-By the early 1970s Mervue United were playing in the Galway & District League and in 1972–73 they won promotion to the league's Premier division.
-They subsequently began to regularly win the league's two league cups, the Joe Ryan Cup and the Lillis Cup.
-In 1976–77 they also won a Galway & District League and Michael Byrne Cup double.
-By 1980 the Mervue United B team had also gained promotion to the Premier Division.
-However Galway Football Association rules insisted that two teams from the same club could not play in the same division.
-As a result, Mervue Celtic was founded as a separate club and, like United, they also found success in the Joe Ryan Cup and the Lillis Cup competitions.
+By the early 1970s Mervue were playing in the Galway & District League and in 1972–73 they won promotion to the league's Premier Division.
+They subsequently won the competition's two league cups regularly, with three Joe Ryan Cups and five Lillis Cups in six years.
+In 1976–77, the club won a Galway & District League and Michael Byrne Cup double.
+Mervue retained the double the following season in addition to their fourth Lillis Cup in a row.

+By 1979, the club's reserve team – Mervue United B – had also gained promotion to the Premier Division.
+However, Galway Football Association rules dictated that two teams from the same club could not play in the same division.
+As a result, Mervue Celtic was founded in July 1979 as a separate club.
+Celtic, like United before them, also found success in the Joe Ryan Cup and the Lillis Cup competitions.
 In 1981–82 they also won the Galway area FAI Junior Cup competition.